ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservices.md

 | MgmtOverheadCores[^mgmtcores] | The number of cores reserved by the vCenter Server management components (vCenter Server, PSC, AD/DNS, Edges) | Cores | 5 | 5 |
 | vSphereHAHostTolerance[^vspherehacores] | The number of hosts to tolerate in the vSphere HA configuration | Hosts | 1 | 1 |
 | HostVsanOverheadCorePercentage | The percentage of a host's cores used by vSAN | % | 10 | 0 |
-{: caption="Table 3.
-Description of variables in formula 1" caption-side="bottom"}
+{: caption="Description of variables in formula 1" caption-side="bottom"}

 [^mgmtcores]: Management cluster only.
 No core reservation for the workload cluster, the gateway cluster, and the single-node management cluster.